Covid 19 - Information Autumn Term 2020

 We ask that you continue to follow the government guidelines around social distancing and health and safety to keep our school community protected and safe.
 Please do not be offended if we have conversations with you about this, as it is our duty and responsibility to safeguard all our pupils, staff and parents at Christ the King.

-In line with government and Leeds Local Authority requirements, we have a detailed Risk Assessment in place.
-You can read an anonymised version here .
+In line with government and Leeds Local Authority requirements, we have a detailed Risk Assessment in place. .

 What parents and carers need to know about early years providers, schools and colleges in the Autumn Term.
 Information from the government.
 August 21st 2020